“One day you will look back and recall all the time you spent on social media and wonder why you didn’t invest that time someplace else.”

 In hindsight, I’m proud of that decision as I was even able to easily manage a client’s multi-country crowdsourcing campaign via Twitter without ever trying it prior.

 These days, Twitter is the only social media account that I’m somewhat active in.
 I also peruse my LinkedIn from time to time to keep abreast professionally.
-Basically, I’ve continued to keep my social media use at a minimum.
+But basically, I’ve continued to keep my social media use at a bare minimum.

-After all of this, you may still be asking why I feel so strongly on limiting my time on social media…
+After all of this, you may still be asking why I feel so strongly about limiting my time on social media…

 Well, I realized years ago that while social media certainly has its benefits, most of us spend WAY too much time on it.